 St. Brigit of Kildare (Ireland)

-St. Brigit (or Brigid) of Kildare is the Patron Saint of Babies and Midwives.
+St. Brigit (or Brigid) of Ireland is the Patron Saint of Babies and Midwives.
 She lived from 451 to 525 in Ireland and knew St. Patrick.
-She was a nun who founded a convent and two monastic institutions.
+As a young woman, she became a nun.
+Later, she founded a convent and two monastic institutions.
 Her feast day is February 1.

 St. Gerard Majella